ConduitIO/conduit-connector-sdk/specgen/README.md

 1. Extracts the specifications from the source and destination configuration struct.
-2. Combine the extracted specification with the existing one in `connector.yaml`.
+2. Combines the extracted specification with the existing one in `connector.yaml`.

 More detailed information about `specgen` and `connector.yaml` can be found in the [Conduit documentation](https://conduit.io/docs/developing/connectors/connector-specification).